 Symptoms of a fracture to the face may include pain as well as bruising, swelling or tenderness.

 Symptoms of a nose fracture may include:

-- Purplish patch on skin caused by leakage of blood from ruptured blood vessels (bruising or ecchymosis).
+- Purplish patch on skin caused when blood leaks from broken blood vessels (also called bruising or ecchymosis).